Some of the links on this site are affiliate links.

 Supply and demand is a fundamental concept for all investors.
 When there are more people demanding something than there is supply, prices increase.

 One modern-day case of this opportunity can be found in organic produce.
 Currently, organic produce makes up less than 1% of all farmland use.
-At the same time, 5% of food consumption is organic.
+At the same time, over 4% of food consumption is organic.

 In essence, there is a significant demand for organic foods but the supply is limited.
-This is one of the reasons why organic foods tend to cost more than their non-organic counterpart.
+This is one of the reasons why organic foods tend to cost more than their non-organic counterparts.

 But how can investors capitalize on this imbalance?